-I love pretty desserts and this Blackberry Custard Pie is as pretty as they come.
+I love pretty desserts and this Keto Blackberry Pie is as pretty as they come.
 With a press in pie crust & custard made right in the blender, it has just 10 minutes of prep time.
 This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

-One of my favorite things is my friend Kristen’s Pear Pie.
-A few months ago I made a healthy version of that but, alas, it hasn’t been too popular.
-I think the fact that it is almost 9 net carbs per slice is too high for many of my low carb readers has kept it from being one of my top recipes.
-I decided to make that custard pie with berries to make it an S and low carb.
+One of my favorite things is my friend Kristen's Pear Pie.
+A few months ago I made a healthy version of that but, alas, it wasn't very keto-friendly.
+I think the fact that it is almost 9 net carbs per slice is too high for many of my low carb readers.
+I decided to make that custard pie with berries to make it keto and low carb.
 As always it is sugar and gluten free.

 Sometimes I make custard pies with crust and sometimes I make them without.
 I felt like a crust when I made this last week.
 I also shared it with a group of my girlfriends and it was a hit.
 And I'm the only low carb, trim healthy mama out of our group.
 Those ladies have been my taste testers more than once.
 They usually do so happily.